 “They are completely different bars, there is nothing similar other than they are the same length and same diameter.
 If you look at Rogue bars, they are all the same except some sight deviation in the knurl, coatings, end caps etc but the template for the bar is the same.
 Each of these [Absolute] power bars has its own unique template.
 To say they are the same is like saying a Texas Power Bar and Ivanko Power Bar are the same.”

 In the following sub-sections, I’ll go over all the differences between the black oxide and stainless steel Absolute Power Bars:

 The stainless steel version has a ridiculously high 240k PSI tensile strength.
-This is 19k higher than than the black oxide version, which itself is very high rating.
+This is 19k higher than the black oxide version, which itself is a very high rating.
 You have more than enough tensile strength on either option.

 The black oxide version has a black oxide shaft and matte chrome sleeves while the stainless steel version is stainless steel on both the shaft and the sleeves.

 Black oxide is one of the best finishes for giving you a natural feel.
 However, it still can’t beat stainless steel.
 After all, stainless steel is a type of raw steel.
 You can’t beat the feel of raw steel for grip.

 The black oxide bar uses bronze bushings while the stainless bar uses stainless steel bushings.
 There’s no practical difference in terms of performance or durability.
 But stainless steel bushings do make the stainless bar truly 100% stainless steel.

 Both bars’ sleeves are grooved to help keep plates from sliding around if you don’t use a clip.
 The grooves are most effective for keeping smaller change plates in place if you put those on the bar outside of the clips.